 Other theoretical models of therapy may present difficulties and challenges for practitioners hoping to work online.
 This is not to suggest that object relations theory, or any other psychodynamic approach is incompatible with modern technology, but it does point to the multifaceted nature of some theoretical models.
 It also suggests that the practitioners of these models should consider their suitability or otherwise for online delivery.
 It highlights too the importance of providing clients with explicit and relevant details about the practitioner's experience, theoretical orientation, and methods of working beforehand.
-Such information should also focus on any intrinsic limitations a particular approach may have in relation to online working, along with information about what outcomes could be expected if therapy proceeds.
+Such information should also focus on any intrinsic limitations a particular approach may have in relation to online working.

-3.1.1 Summary clinical competencies when working online
+2.1.1 Summary of clinical competencies when working online

-- 1. Practitioners are responsible for educating themselves on the impact of working online on all facets of the therapeutic encounter - 2.
-Practitioners have considered the applicability and suitability of working online with their particular theoretical modality or approach - 3.
-Practitioners have evaluated the limits of working in online contexts with respect to the interventions and expected outcomes of their approach - 4.
-Practitioners have communicated any risks/limitations of delivering their approach via online methods to clients and have consent to proceed with these as appropriate - 5.
-Practitioners are transparent when communicating training, experience and methods of working in online contexts to clients/supervisees - 6.
-Practitioners have discussed their transition to and ongoing delivery of services online with their clinical supervisor and included all appropriate recommendations in the provision of their service - 7.
+- 1. Practitioners have considered the applicability and suitability of working online with their particular theoretical modality or approach - 2.
+Practitioners have evaluated the limits of working in online contexts with respect to the interventions and expected outcomes of their approach - 3.
+Practitioners have communicated any risks/limitations of delivering their approach via online methods to clients and have consent to proceed with these as appropriate - 4.
+Practitioners are transparent when communicating training, experience and methods of working in online contexts to clients/supervisees - 5.
+Practitioners have discussed their transition to and ongoing delivery of services online with their clinical supervisor and included all appropriate recommendations in the provision of their service - 6.
 Supervisors work within their limits of competence to guide/support supervisees in the provision of online work, and, take steps to deliver their services in accordance with the same competencies expected of therapists.

-3.2 Professional Competencies
+2.2 Professional Competencies

-3.2.1 Client Assessment & Suitability
+2.2.1 Client Assessment & Suitability

-Service providers of counselling and psychotherapy online have a duty to follow guidelines when identifying clients/supervisees who are suitable for (and are likely to benefit from) contact online.
+Service providers of counselling and psychotherapy online should consider the guidelines when identifying clients/supervisees who are suitable for (and are likely to benefit from) contact online.
 Some clients/supervisees may not have the level of computer literacy needed to benefit from working online, while others may lack the communication skills and general literacy required for this medium.
 Others, who, because of a disability, may have restricted access to online support, may not benefit from online provision.
 If prospective clients seem unlikely to benefit from this medium, procedures should be in place to guide them towards appropriate help.
-This rule applies for example to clients who may be at risk through self-harm or harm to others, or those who seem beyond the practitioner's level of competence.
 Practitioners should be realistic about their own level of competence in certain contexts when assessing clients/supervisees for online work.
-Some mental health issues, including psychosis or severe personality disorders, may prove intractable to therapy online.
+Some mental health issues, may prove intractable to therapy online.
 Additionally, clients who present with ongoing problems of addiction or alcoholism, or those who seem reluctant to comply with contractual arrangements, may find more beneficial alternative mediums of support.

-3.2.2 Contracting
+2.2.2 Contracting